Now Hiring a Pediatric Occupational Therapist

 Self-care skills include eating, brushing teeth, dressing (including zippers and buttons), and grooming like brushing hair.
 Occupational therapists can help improve these skills.

-Turns head completely to left and right sides to follow toys or voices
+Turns head completely to left and right sides

 Head is usually in the middle when laying down (not always to the left or right side)